Hakim Syed Ali Ahmad Nayyar Wasty: Career and legacy

 Additionally, for his contribution to promoting relations between Pakistan and Turkey, the Turkish Government appointed him as its Honorary Consul General in Lahore, Pakistan.
-Subsequently, he served as member of the Federal Advisory Council to the President of Pakistan.
+Subsequently, he served as a member of the Federal Advisory Council to the President of Pakistan.
 Professor Wasty was also a member of the Pakistani parliament (Majlis-e-Shura), also called National Assembly of Pakistan.

 His biography, Nayyar-e-Hikmat was published in 2010.
-At the book launching event in Islamabad in 2011, many speakers paid tributes to him and noted that he was a God-fearing man but followed no sect, and always identified himself as only a Muslim.
-In his practice of medicine, they noted, he had a habit of charging money for his services from the affluent businessmen and feudal landowners but treated the poor for free and provided them free medicines.
-Among the speakers was Assef Ahmad Ali, former Education minister and member of National Assembly of Pakistan.
+At the book launching event in Islamabad in 2011, many speakers paid tributes to him and noted that he was a God-fearing man but followed no sect, and always identified himself only as a Muslim.
+In his practice of medicine, they noted, he had a habit of charging money for his services from the affluent businessmen and feudal landowners but treating the poor for free and providing them free medicines.
+Among the speakers was Assef Ahmad Ali, a former Education minister and member of National Assembly of Pakistan.

 Assef Ahmad Ali is further quoted as saying by a major newspaper of Pakistan, "These are the kind of people who represented what was best about Muslim India".